agentsquash/a2-nea/docs/analysis.md

 Overall, looking into the example journey and the different circumstances that can impact it have given me both ideas for the solution while also presenting some problems, most notably when involving tight connections where the users actions are the biggest influence.
 Before starting the design of the program, I will research minimum connection times further to see what assumptions I can reasonably make, and which ones are more nuanced and require direct user intervention.

 ### Further research
+I have looked into the APIs available for accessing National Rail data, of which there are three:
+- Darwin - real time train running information.
+- Knowledgebase - contains customer facing information about stations and disruption
+- Online Journey Planner - contains a Real Time Journey Planner (RTJP) and the Disruption Webservice.
+Unfortunately, due to cost constraints, I am unable to use the RTJP in the scope of this project.

+From my research, I have found that there is large quantities of data that need to be processed, especially when working with timetable data.
+This is something that my solution will need to take into account - using a web based solution to process the data and provide it in a user friendly format.

 ### Entity Relationship Diagram
 ![ERD](./assets/ERD.svg)